circlefin/chainmail/README.md

 To send emails:
 1. Open a fresh terminal window to run the web server.
 Activate the virtual environment and then run `python runwebsite.py`.
-1. Open your browser to `http://localhost:5000`
+1. Open your browser to `http://127.0.0.1:5000`
 1. There is a form at the bottom of the page for sending emails.
 Since this is a demo, no email will actually be sent.
    Instead, the signed email text will appear in the side panel.

 To verify emails using an anvil node
-1. (Default) Set the configuration file `config.yaml` to point at `test_data/anvil_keys.yaml`.
+1. (Default) The configuration file `config.yaml` is set to use anvil by default.
+If you have modified the configuration file, you need to set `local_key_file: './test_data/anvil_keys.yaml'`.
-1. Open a fresh terminal window and run `anvil` without any arguments.
-1. Open a separate window and run the script `python register-for-demo.py`.
+1. Open a separate window, activate the virtual environment, and run the script `python register-for-demo.py`.
 This will deploy a fresh contract and register the email sender in the `config.yaml` file and the sender address in `test_data/anvil_keys.yaml`.
 1. Open a fresh terminal window to start the web server.
 Activate the virtual environment and then run `python runwebsite.py`.
-1. Open your browser to `http://localhost:5000`.
+1. Open your browser to `http://127.0.0.1:5000`.
 You can now enter emails to verify.

 To verify emails using the deployed testnet contract
 1. Follow the instructions below to connect to Ethereum using an Infura RPC key.
 1. Open a fresh terminal window to start the web server.
 Activate the virtual environment and then run `python runwebsite.py`.
-1. Open your browser to `http://localhost:5000`.
+1. Open your browser to `http://127.0.0.1:5000`.
 You can now enter emails to verify.

 ### To run the webserver
 If you are using anvil as your network, run `anvil` in a separate window.

 Activate your virtual environment and run `python runwebsite.py`

-Open a browser window to http://localhost:5000/
+Open a browser window to http://127.0.0.1:5000

 Enter the raw text of a message sent by Chainmail into the textarea and click on the `Verify` button.
 The send email form signs the email message and displays the result.